tulpulea/ChestCT_CNN/README.md

 However, this is a relatively arbitrary problem, since in real-world applications, data should be accumualated, shuffled, and split by the data scientist so as to prevent poor splits such as this.

-After making this simple change by accumulating the data with the bash script copy_move.sh, and then essentially repeating the entire process, a test accuracy of 98% was achieved, highlighting the effectiveness of this procedure.
+After making this simple change by accumulating the data with the bash script copy_move.sh, and then essentially repeating the entire process, a test accuracy of 86% was achieved, and a very "textbook" training and testing error graph was created.

 The full project is available on main.ipynb and a shortened version with the main code is available on main.py.